Why every blogger should learn to code

 Michelle Halpern - Live Like It's The Weekend

 "Investing in my career development and enrolling in Institute of Code is definitely one of the best decisions I’ve made so far in my travels ...
 The best part of it all, of course, was the opportunity to not only learn the ins and outs of the web development world, but to actually put my knowledge to use and leave the course with a fresh website that I actually love.
 I have the knowledge to now make changes to my website on my own, build a new one from scratch if I choose or talk more intellectually with a developer in the future."Read more on her blog

-Come join us at one of our upcoming 10 day all-inclusive coding bootcamps.
-In this course, experienced developers will teach you how to create a totally custom website, blog, or e-commerce store using HTML, CSS and jQuery.
-We’ll show you how to make it lightning fast, integrate with the latest content management systems, and style it exactly how you want.
+Join us at one of our upcoming 10 day all-inclusive coding bootcamps.
+Hosted in a luxury villa in Bali, our experienced developers will teach you everything you need to know to create a totally custom website, blog, or e-commerce store using HTML, CSS and jQuery.
+We’ll show you how to make it lightning fast, integrate with the latest content management systems and style it exactly how you want.

 In the evenings we run mastermind topics on things like building a personal brand, growing a community and working with clients.

 When you’re taking a well deserved break from learning, you’ll can experience the best that Canggu has to offer - think daily yoga, gourmet meals, cocktails by the pool and daily excursions.